 So, what are some of these large, business problems?
 There are only a few of them.

 - Time: never enough of it

 If your froduct platform can replace people, save money, and/or reduce time to success, then you have a winner.
-If your froduct requires a company to hire more people, pay more money, or consumes more time, then good luck.
-You are going to need it.
+If your froduct requires a company to hire more people, pay more money, or consumes more time, you have an uphill battle ahead of you.

 When you go shopping for new security products, take the time to consider the dependencies.
 You may be buying a froduct.
 Likewise, products that integrate with existing platforms, like AWS or Azure, are naturally more effective since they can work on existing environments.

 If you are a product company, then you must be able to place your product into the context of a customer’s environment.
 Stop talking about the security challenges you address, and start talking about how you will improve the customer’s experience.
 You can still talk about those security benefits, but only after you and the customer are clear on the business problems you solve.